Heart rate monitors help teachers drive home intrinsic habits

 “In my opinion heart rate monitors are by far the most innovative tool any physical educator could use,” said Everitt (Colorado) Middle School P.E. teacher Brad Hull.
 “My number one philosophy as a PE teacher is for students to take what they learn in class outside of class so they can become lifelong movers.
 The great thing about heart rate monitors is that the data is completely individualized so students don’t have to worry about anyone else.”

 The heart rate monitors provide students and teachers with a variety of data.
-With its wrist-worn adidas Zone for IHT Spirit monitor, IHT focuses on showing students their heart rate during exercise and then delivering a detailed summary immediately following the workout.
+With its wrist-worn IHT Zone monitor, IHT focuses on showing students their heart rate during exercise and then delivering a detailed summary immediately following the workout.
 Teachers set goals for each workout and students strive to get in the target heart rate zone and stay there for as long as they can.
 While the data gives students immediate feedback, it’s the long-term results that interest teachers.

 “Their body is telling them how they are doing,” said Pine Middle School (Nevada) teacher Jencie Fagan.
 “Eventually, they will know for themselves by kinesthetic awareness how well they are working out.”